WYMma/BankBridge/README.md

 ## Acknowledgments

-We would like to thank all the individuals whose code was used, as well as those who provided inspiration and support.
+I would like to thank all the individuals whose code was used, as well as those who provided inspiration and support.